-The small township of Quinninup is nestled amongst giant ancient Karri forests of the Southern Forests region.
+The small township of Quinninup is nestled amongst the giant ancient Karri forests of the Southern Forests region.

 The forest and bush land surrounding Quinninup offers a unique variety of flora and fauna and rare orchids only found in the forests of the South-West of Western Australia.

-A short 25 minute drive south of Manjimup or east of Pemberton, Quinninup is situated at the corner of the historic stock route to the coast which is now Wheatley Coast Road and the South-West Highway.
+A short 25 minute drive south of Manjimup or east of Pemberton, Quinninup is situated along the historic stock route to the coast…at the corner of Wheatley Coast Road and the South-West Highway.

 During this early period, many families started farming various fruit and vegetables, grazing cattle and sheep as well as poultry and pigs….for a short period even growing and drying of tobacco was a thriving industry.

-Today, many of the original settler families are still farming today with the next generations following in their forefathers foot-steps.
-We are also seeing growth in new sectors including tourism, wine, marron and recently black truffles.
+Many of the original settler families are still farming today with the next generations following in their forefathers foot-steps.
+We are also seeing growth in new sectors including tourism, wine, marron and black truffles.